jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

     - have in mind that the code spent a lot of time and effort on the change, so be kind and unassuming and applaud nice solutions.
     - review should be all-round positive.
+- respond to a review request shortly after it comes (if not in the middle of deep work).
+At most 1 day shouldn't pass before you respond.
 - provide feedback on code, not the author.
 - Accept that there are different solutions: distinguish between common best practices and your personal taste, make compromises and be pragmatic.